WooyoohL/Noise-robust_MER/README.md

 You can download the preprocessed feature to run the code.

-+ For Training IF-MMIN on IEMOCAP:
++ For Training NMER on IEMOCAP:

-    First training a model fusion model with all audio, visual and lexical modality as the pretrained encoder.
+    First training the pretrained encoder with full modalities and complete data.

     ```bash
     bash scripts/CAP_utt_shared.sh AVL [num_of_expr] [GPU_index]
     ```

-    Then
+    Then train the NMER model.

     ```bash
-    bash scripts/CAP_IFMMIN.sh [num_of_expr] [GPU_index]
+    bash scripts/ours/CAP_NMER.sh [num_of_expr] [GPU_index]
     ```